USS Duc de Lauzun

-USS Duc de Lauzun was an armed transport vessel of 20 guns that served the Continental Navy from 1782 when she was bought until 1783 when it was sold in France.
+USS Duc de Lauzun was a 20-gun frigate of the Continental Navy commissioned in 1782 when she was bought until 1783 when it was sold in France.

 Service

 Formerly a British customs ship, USS Duc De Lauzun was purchased in October 1782 at Dover, England, and outfitted in Nantes, France.

 Robert Morris, Agent of Marine, acquired Duc de Lauzun in October 1782 in payment for a debt.

-Under the command of Captain John Green Naval Officer Continental Navy.
-In January 1783 she was dispatched from Philadelphia, Pa., to bring home 72,000 Spanish milled dollars from Havana for the American Government.
+Under the command of Captain John Green, a naval officer of the Continental Navy, she was dispatched from Philadelphia, Pa. in January 1783, to bring home 72,000 Spanish milled dollars from Havana for the American Government.

 Clearing Havana 6 March escorted by the Continental ship Alliance under the command of Captain John Barry, she sailed for home with her precious cargo.
 On their passage north the two ships encountered two men-of-war whom they evaded.

-Under orders to deliver the cargo at all costs Alliance distanced herself from Duc de Lauzun which was laden with the silver, and much needed cargo bound for America causing the two British warships to close on Green's vessel.
+Under orders to deliver the cargo at all costs, Alliance distanced herself from Duc de Lauzun which was laden with the silver, and much needed cargo bound for America causing the two British warships to close on Green's vessel.
 After consulting, the two captains agreed that Green would abandon most of his cannon, and transfer most of the silver to Alliance.
 Duc was still too slow, and Barry gave the orders to abandon Duc and sail away with the silver.
 Courageously Captain Green opened fire with what cannon he had against one of the British vessels, while another was closing quickly.
 Duc de Lauzon was a transport outfitted with 20 cannon far inferior to Alliance, and the British, and without most of her cannon.
 Barry witnessing the events, and the fact that Green was one of his closest friends, turned Alliance to come to Duc de Lauzun's assistance.
 Positioning Alliance between Duc and one of the British warships, Barry delivered a broadside that sent the British into a retreat.
 Barry, still insistent on following orders, left Green and Duc de Lauzun, still laden with a fortune of much needed goods.
 With good fortune Duc was able to sail safely up the coast into Philadelphia.
 Barry lured British vessels away from the entrance of Delaware Bay allowing Green to sail up the Delaware to Philadelphia.